-19. Best South of France cities to visit - Sete
+19. Best South of France cities to visit in 2019 - Sete

 The busy port town of Sete is a real gem on the South France coast.
 Don't be put off by the industrial outskirts to the town, we love Sete and it has become one of the fastest growing property hot spots in the South France.
 Sete grew rapidly during the late 17th Century due to its links to the Canal du Midi and the Canal a Rhone.
 The town of Sete itself wraps itself around the rocky Mont St-clair promontory.
 The old quarter of Sete straddles the Canal Royal, the site of the famous water jousting championships in the summer and the home of lots of good restaurants and bars.
 You will probably want to spend most of your time in Sete wandering around the canals and the old quarter.
 Here you will find lots of seafood restaurants and pavement cafes.
 On the other side of the town you will also find some excellent beaches, including a long stretch of golden beaches (running a full 20kms down towards Marseillan).
 The beaches to the north of Sete (Frontignan) are not much to right home about.
 The other two interesteing things to do in Sete, France, are to wander around the two museums dedicated to its famous sons: Georges Brassens and Paul Valery.
 Perhaps the best time to visit Sete is during the early summer when the Fiesta de Sete is in full swing or during the middle to end of August during the water jousting chanpionships.
 When it comes to food, Sete is a seafood paradise.
 Amazing seafood is literally pulled straight off the boat.
 It is also a stones throw away from the Etang Thau with its fantastic oysters.
 Sete is also home of 'La Tielle' a spicy tarte made with garlic, tomatoes and squid; and 'Zezette' a sweet biscuit.
 See our article on Sete tourism and the Festival de Sete.